ksukhorukov/planetarium/README.md

 1) $ gem install bundler
    $ bundle install

-2) edit config.rb and enter there your credentials
+2) edit config.rb and enter there your credentials, also edit planetlab.py
 3) go to http://monitor.planet-lab.eu/monitor/node
    filter nodes by status, form a huge list of nodes, one hostname perline.